 Education at an early age is crucial.
-Students are like sponges and eager to learn.
+Students are like

 In an article that I read, the British government is stating how they are planning to change the age of starting formal education.
 Formal education usually starts at age four.
 There has been research that shows that formal education starting at the age of seven is more beneficial for students.
 Research shows that the extension of informal, play-based pre-school provision helps the students develop as learners.
 It gives them time to develop their own way of thinking based on what they are exposed to in their environment.
 A research study was done that compares students who started formal education at an early age versus students who started later and it showed that there were no differences between the groups.
 The students who started formal education at an earlier age tended to have negative feelings towards reading.
 Attitude towards reading is based on the student’s first experience with a book.
 Exposing a child to a book has to be meaningful.